Mississippi-class battleship: World War I

-After World War I, both ships saw action in 1919 under the command of Rear Admiral G. Kakoulidis, RHN, when the Greek Navy took part in the Allied expedition in support of Denikin's White Armies in the Ukraine.
+After World War I, both ships saw action in 1919 under the command of Rear Admiral G. Kakoulidis, RHN, when the Greek Navy took part in the Allied expedition in support of Denikin's White Armies in Ukraine.

 Later careers

 The ships were also active in the operations of the Greco-Turkish War in Asia Minor from 1919 to 1922.
 As the Greeks had been on the winning side in World War I and the Ottoman Empire was one of the defeated powers, the Greeks were awarded large areas of mixed Turkish and Greek populations on the Asian coast of the Aegean Sea.
 On 15 May 1919, 20,000 Greek soldiers landed in Smyrna and took control of the city and its surroundings under cover of the Greek, French, and British navies.
 Lemnos was the flagship to the Second Fleet, based in Smyrna, under Rear Admiral G. Kalamidas; her mission was surveillance of the Black Sea, Dardanelles, and Asia Minor coasts.
 Over time, France and Italy became supportive of the emerging Turkish republic.
 Britain remained supportive of Greece, but opposed Greek moves against Istanbul in 1922.
 With waning support, the Greek army was defeated, and Greece was driven out of Asia by the Turks in late 1922, resulting in years of political and economic turmoil.

 Both battleships were relegated to reserve and auxiliary roles in the mid-1930s.
 Kilkis, which had been upgraded in the mid-1920s, became a naval artillery training facility in 1932.
 Lemnos's guns were removed and installed in a coastal defense battery on the island of Aegina.
 While they were both anchored in the Salamis Naval Base on 23 April 1941, both ships were sunk during the German invasion of Greece by Junkers Ju 87 Stuka dive bombers.
 Kilkis was hit by bombs and went down in shallow water at her moorings; Lemnos was also hit, but was able to get underway enough to be beached.
 The wrecks were refloated and sold for scrap in the 1950s.